rogueeeee/patchii2/docs/README.md

 * [DirectX SDK](https://www.microsoft.com/en-ph/download/details.aspx?id=10568)
 * [Visual Studio 2019](https://visualstudio.microsoft.com/)

+### Cloning
+* This requires [git](https://git-scm.com/download/win) to be installed
+1. Open a command prompt
+2. Change directory to where you want to clone the repository
+3. Execute the command `git clone https://github.com/rogueeeee/patchii2.git`

 ### Setup
 * Project can be accessed through the solution file (**patchii2.sln**) in Visual Studio.
 Most of the things are already configured.
 * It is recommended to use the **Show All Files** view mode for the Solution Explorer.